dylanjones784/Markdown-Guide/BestPractiseGuide.md

 }
 ```

 - RESTful API Client-Server communications are classed as *stateless*.
 Each request is treated as independent to any other, and it must contain the entirety of the information required for the request to be processed.
 There are no client sessions, and the server will never rely on previous requests from clients.
-Having each request being atomic in nature allows for any server can handle any request as there are no session-related dependencies, as well as making the API less complex.
+Having each request being atomic in nature allows for any server to handle any request as there are no session-related dependencies, as well as making the API less complex.

 - Responses should be labeled for caching or not appropriately.
 If the response is cacheable, the client should then be able to reuse that response data later for a specific length of time.

-- RESTful APIs should have each component organized into layers to encourage modularity and a separation of concerns between each aspect of the API.
+- RESTful APIs should have each component organised into layers to encourage modularity and a separation of concerns between each aspect of the API.

 - Clients should be able to navigate throughout the API without prior knowledge of the applications endpoints, and that with a single URI the application should dynamically attach relevant resources via hyperlinks.
 This is called *Hypermedia as the Engine of Application State(HATEOAS).*